|Nutritional Guidelines (per serving)|

 - 1/2 cup wheat germ or oat bran

 - 2 tablespoons lemon juice

 In a large skillet, melt the butter over medium heat.
-Add the onion and garlic; cook and stir 2-3 minutes.
-Then add the carrot and celery; cook and stir until vegetables are tender, about 5-6 minutes longer.
+Add the onion and garlic; cook and stir 2 to 3 minutes.
+Then add the carrot and celery; cook and stir until vegetables are tender, about 5 to 6 minutes longer.

 Add the flour, marjoram, salt, and pepper and cook and stir for 3 minutes.
 Gradually add the milk and chicken broth, stirring constantly, until mixture boils and thickens.

 Remove the skillet from the heat and add the chicken.
 Then stir in the bread crumbs, eggs, wheat germ, lemon juice, and 1/3 cup of the Parmesan cheese.

 Pour this mixture into the prepared loaf pan.
 Sprinkle with the remaining Parmesan cheese.